top of page

 Track & Sign Image.png

-Join Track & Sign Specialists Sophie Mazowita and Jonathan Shapiro for a day-long field training to develop your wildlife sign identification and interpretation skills.
-Whether in snow or snow-free conditions, we will share tips and techniques to detect evidence of wildlife activity and confidently interpret wildlife sign.
+Join Track & Sign Specialist Sophie Mazowita for a day-long field training to develop your wildlife sign identification and interpretation skills.
+Whether in snow or snow-free conditions, you will learn tips and techniques to detect evidence of wildlife activity and confidently interpret wildlife sign.

 Field sites will be selected to maximize the diversity of tracks and sign we encounter, based on weather conditions and wildlife activity.